4d/docs/docs/Concepts/dt_blob.md

 title: BLOB
 ---

 A BLOB (Binary Large OBject) field, variable or expression is a contiguous series of bytes which can be treated as one whole object or whose bytes can be addressed individually.
-A BLOB can be empty (null length) or can contain up to 2147483647 bytes (2 GB).
+A blob can be empty (null length) or contain up to 2147483647 bytes (2 GB).

-A BLOB is loaded into memory in its entirety.
-A BLOB variable is held and exists in memory only.
-A BLOB field is loaded into memory from the disk, like the rest of the record to which it belongs.
+A blob is loaded into memory in its entirety.
+A blob variable is held and exists in memory only.
+A blob field is loaded into memory from the disk, like the rest of the record to which it belongs.

-Like other field types that can retain a large amount of data (such as the Picture field type), BLOB fields are not duplicated in memory when you modify a record.
-Consequently, the result returned by the `Old` and `Modified` commands is not significant when applied to a BLOB field.
+Like other field types that can retain a large amount of data (such as the Picture field type), Blob fields are not duplicated in memory when you modify a record.
+Consequently, the result returned by the `Old` and `Modified` commands is not significant when applied to a Blob field.

 ## Blob Types

-4D handles blobs in two ways:
+Using the 4D language, there are two ways to handle a blob:
-* **as a scalar value**: can be stored in a Blob variable or field and can be altered
+* **as a scalar value**: a scalar blob can be altered and stored in a Blob variable or field.
-* **as an object (4D.Blob)**: Blob object that encapsulates a blob or part of it without altering the original blob (boxing).
+* **as an object (`4D.Blob`)**: a `4D.Blob` is a blob object.
+It is passed by reference.
+You can encapsulate a blob or part of it in a `4D.Blob` without altering the original blob.
+This method is called [boxing](https://en.wikipedia.org/wiki/Object_type_(object-oriented_programming).
 See [4D.Blob Class](../API/BlobClass.md)

 Depending on your needs, you might want to choose a blob type over the other: